Ayush632/Clustering-Algorithms/README.md

 # Clustering-Algorithms
-It implements major clustering algorithms from scratch
+It implements major clustering algorithms and linear regression from scratch.It reads input from the file data.txt